Lester Coleman: Trail of the Octopus

 Coleman and Donald Goddard co-wrote Trail of the Octopus, which received its United Kingdom publication in 1993 and its first United States publication in 2009.
-Coleman wrote that terrorists had infiltrated a Drug Enforcement Administration (DEA) operation outside of the United States and, because of incompetence on part of the DEA, were able to smuggle a bomb on Pan Am 103.
+Coleman wrote that terrorists had infiltrated a Drug Enforcement Administration (DEA) operation outside of the United States and, because of incompetence on the part of the DEA, were able to smuggle a bomb on Pan Am 103.
 Bloomsbury published Coleman's book in the United Kingdom.
 Hurley sued Bloomsbury in a London court.
 The resulting settlement papers from the publisher stated that remaining copies of the book had been destroyed.
 In addition, The Mobile Register stated that the book publishers admitted that there was no truth to Coleman's claims and paid Hurley's legal fees and an additional undisclosed sum.
 As of 2013 the book is published by BookSurge.

 Pan Am civil suit

 In 1991, as part of a civil suit between Pan American World Airways and the families of Flight 103 victims, Lester Coleman made a sworn statement accusing the Drug Enforcement Administration of allowing PA103 to be bombed; his allegations were reported internationally.
 The federal court imposed a gag order on the defendants and plaintiffs in the Pan Am case.
 Christopher Byron of New York magazine said that members of the defense "appear to have repeatedly" violated the court-imposed gag.
 Byron argued that the Pan Am Time magazine story was possibly a leak.
 The lawyers of the plaintiffs complained, saying that the Time story was leaked in violation of the gag order.
-Lee Kriendler, the lawyer for the plaintiffs accused the defense of using the Time story to influence the jury.
+Lee Kriendler, the lawyer for the plaintiffs, accused the defense of using the Time story to influence the jury.
 On July 11, 1992, the federal jury ruled that Pan Am was guilty of misconduct, in favor of the plaintiffs.
-In court Pan Am did not specifically mention the Coleman drug theory during the court proceedings.
+In court, Pan Am did not specifically mention the Coleman drug theory during the court proceedings.
 Kriendler said this was because "[t]hey knew we would have taken them apart if they had."